(1942, 1954, 1966, 1978, 1990, 2002, 2014, 2026)

 The next year of the Horse will be 2026 in the metal cycle.

-Each Zodiac sign is also assigned a fixed element and Fire is a the fixed element for the any year of the Horse as is the Snake.
+Each Zodiac sign is also assigned a fixed element and Fire is the fixed element for any year of the Horse as well as for any year of the Snake.

 For more detailed information on Chinese elements, see this article on The Chinese Five Elements.